Crowd trouble at England-Hungary

 Hungary fans fought with police in the opening minutes of Tuesday's World Cup qualifier against England at Wembley.

-Some of their almost 1,000 fans - many in the black T-shirts of Hungary's ultras - booed once again as England players took the knee before kick-off.
+Some of their supporters, totalling almost 1,000, booed again as England players took the knee before kick-off.

+A Metropolitan Police statement said: "Officers entered the stand to arrest a spectator for a racially aggravated public order offence in relation to comments directed towards a steward.

+It added: "Order was quickly restored and there have been no further incidents at this stage."

+The Football Association said it would investigate and report the incident to Fifa.

-They clashed with stewards soon after the game started and police arrived, hitting supporters with batons.
+Hungary fans - many in the black T-shirts of the country's ultras - clashed with stewards soon after the game started and police arrived, hitting supporters with batons.

-Many Hungary fans climbed over a barrier and hit security personnel - with police driven into the concourse.
+Many then climbed over a barrier and hit security personnel - with police driven back into the concourse.

 There was trouble too when the sides met in Budapest with Hungary ordered to play two matches behind closed doors by Fifa following the racism English players experienced.